-A. Great question!
-Yes, magic is a wonderful and safe hobby for people of all ages, as it can help to build and improve self-confidence, improve physical dexterity, and provide a healthy outlet for showing off skills and abilities.
+A. Yes, magic is a wonderful and safe hobby for people of all ages, as it can help to build and improve self-confidence, improve physical dexterity, and provide a healthy outlet for demonstrating new skills and abilities.
 Performing tricks in front of an audience helps build cognitive functions, as the magician stays one step ahead of his or her audience.
 Assembling an interesting story or "patter" to accompany the effect helps build imagination and inspires the magician to learn to entertain and speak in front of audiences of all sizes.
 Plus, magic helps keep you young, since magicians range in age from 8 to 80 ... and beyond!

 Q. I don't want to appear stupid, but I have to ask: what is mentalism?

 A. Mentalism is the art of (apparently) reading the thoughts of another person.
 Dunninger made a living at performing feats of mentalism from the 1920's through the 1960's.
 Kreskin is another famous mentalist you've probably either seen or read about.
 The mentalism effects and books we offer rely on purely scientific means to perform; you don't need to be the seventh son of a seventh son in order to present them!

 A. Magic, with its colorful props and enchanting story lines enchants all ages and backgrounds.
 Some professionals even perform it silently!
 Mentalism, on the other hand, is more cerebral.
 A good mentalist must have a strong command of language and an arresting personality.
 Mentalism does not play well to young children, who don't yet understand that mind reading is uncommon.

 Our #1 most popular book is about magic (comedy magic, at that), while our #2 best-selling book is for mentalists.
 Eight of our current top ten titles have a mentalism theme.
 But we are seeing several magic titles beginning to work their way towards the top.
 Which is better?
 You decide!